 The supervising ExTL shall demonstrate how it takes full responsibility for the work of the ATF including the conduct of internal audits of the ATF.

-The supervising ExTL shall be responsible for participation of the ATF in the PTP programme (OD 202), where appropriate.
+The supervising ExTL shall be responsible for participation of the ATF in the PTP programme (IECEx OD 202), where appropriate.

 The competence of the ATF shall be demonstrated by assessment.
 The general competence, efficiency, experience, familiarity with the relevant standards and the types of protection included in those standards as well as compliance with ISO/IEC 17025 and the IECEx Technical Capability Documents shall be assessed.
 Acceptance in another IEC Conformity Assessment System or IECEx Scheme or accreditation by a recognized national accreditation body shall be taken into account.
-The IECEx Executive Secretary shall decide upon the extent of the assessment that is necessary.
+The ExMC Secretary shall decide upon the extent of the assessment that is necessary.

-The ATF shall not be part of, or under the influence of, manufacturing interests associated with Ex products or services
+The ATF shall not be part of, or under the influence of, manufacturing interests associated with Ex products or services.

 The ATF shall not subcontract any of its work.

 The ATF shall not issue the ExTR.
-The supervising ExTL issues the ExTR containing any test results obtained at the ATF.
+The supervising ExTL (or its ExCB) issues the ExTR containing any test results obtained at the ATF.

 11.3.2 Application

 An application for the acceptance of a laboratory as an ATF for assessment and testing according to one or more standards accepted for use in the IECEx Certified Equipment Scheme shall be made by the supervising ExTL.
-The application shall be submitted to the Secretary of the ExMC and shall be accompanied by a declaration as detailed in Annex D.
+The application shall be submitted to the ExMC Secretary using IECEx Form F-010 of the ExMC and shall be accompanied by a declaration as detailed in Annex D.

 11.3.3 Assessment

 The candidate ATF shall be assessed to determine that the conditions according to 11.3.1 are fulfilled.
-Assessors approved by the ExMC shall carry out the assessment.
-The assessment team shall be led by a Lead Assessor appointed by the ExMC and shall include one member from an ExCB or an ExTL.
+Assessors approved by the ExAG shall carry out the assessment.
+The assessment team shall be led by a Lead Assessor appointed by the ExAG and shall include one member from an ExCB or an ExTL.

 Assessors with prior experience working in an ExCB or ExTL and whose knowledge of standards and certification matters is current may be used.
 When the laboratory is integral with a candidate ExTL, or is to be assessed on the same occasion as a candidate ExTL, a combined assessment team may be appointed.

-The candidate ATF and its supervising ExTL shall be given the names and current appointments of the assessors proposed to be appointed by the ExMC.
+The candidate ATF and its supervising ExTL shall be given the names and current appointments of the assessors proposed.
 Candidates may object "for cause" (reasons to be stated) to the appointment of the assessors.

 The laboratory to be assessed shall express its willingness to pay the professional fees of the assessors, the amount to be decided by the ExMC, and the reasonable travelling and living expenses arising from the assessment.
 An estimate of these expenses shall be provided to the candidate ATF in advance and agreed by the candidate.

-The Secretary of the ExMC shall manage the assessment process, including the appointment of assessment teams from a list of assessors approved by the ExMC.
+The ExMC Secretary shall manage the assessment process, including the appointment of assessment teams from a list of assessors approved by the ExAG.

 11.3.4 Resolution of differences